Accidental Death and Dismemberment Insurance Plan

 Supplemental Financial Protection For The Unexpected

-You can't protect yourself from accidents.
+Nobody can be protected from accidents all the time.
 What you can do is help safeguard yourself and your family from the financial results accidents can cause.
-When you enroll in the ABE-sponsored AD&D Insurance Plan, you will be insured for up to $500,000 for covered accidents and be better prepared for their related costs, like medical and legal expenses, in addition to any other life insurance you may have.
+In addition to any other life insurance you may have, when you enroll in the ABE-sponsored AD&D Insurance Plan, you will be insured for up to $500,000 for covered accidents and be better prepared for their related costs, like medical and legal expenses.
 And, as an ABA member, your acceptance in this plan is guaranteed.
 Don't wait until it's too late.

 Notice: This Coverage is not available to residents of Vermont or Washington.

 You Choose Whether To Cover Your Whole Family, Or Just Yourself.

-As an ABA Member under age 72 and a resident of the U.S. (except Vermont or Washington), Puerto Rico (see It's Easy to Apply, below), or the U.S. Virgin Islands, you are eligible to apply for this coverage.
-You also have the option of insuring your lawful spouse and any unmarried, dependent children up to age 25.
+As an ABA member under age 72 and a resident of the U.S. (except Vermont or Washington), Puerto Rico (see It's Easy to Apply, below), or the U.S. Virgin Islands, you are eligible to apply for this coverage.
+You also have the option of insuring your spouse/Domestic Partner and any unmarried dependent children up to age 25.
 A Domestic Partner (DP) is defined as an eligible dependent.
 The Group Policy provides the same benefits for parties to a Civil Union as are granted to a spouse in marriage for residents of any state that so mandates.
 Simply select the coverage limits that best meet your needs.
 Please refer to the Schedule of Benefits for exact coverage amounts and rates.
 The premium will vary with the amount of benefits.

 You Choose How Much Coverage You Need For Your Family.